 Description Holds no_init located data, when using the Banked extended2 code model.
-Unless the option --place_constants=code or --place_constants=data_rom has been specified, the segment also holds located non-initialized objects declared data const.
+Unless the option --place_constants=code or --place_constants=data_rom has been specified, the segment also holds located non-initialized objects declared $$ data const.

 Located means being placed at an absolute location using the @ operator or the #pragma location directive.
-Because the location is known, this segment does not need to be constant variables, string and aggregate literals, etc.
+Because the location is known, this segment does not need to be specified in the linker command file.